 Shellfish reefs are at risk.
 Globally, it is estimated 85% of oyster reefs have been lost — even greater than the losses reported for other important habitats including coral reefs, mangroves, and seagrasses.
-Although oyster reefs are beginning to receive some conservation attention, they remain an obscure ecosystem component and still are vanishing at alarming rates.
+Although shellfish reefs are beginning to receive some conservation attention, they remain an obscure ecosystem component and still are vanishing at alarming rates.

 Prior to the 20th century, shellfish reefs were common features of estuarine and coastal systems and were of importance as a food source for Indigenous Australians, with considerable quantities of reef-forming species occurring in coastal food middens.
 Early maritime explorers such as Cook, Flinders, Eyre and Vancouver regularly referred to extensive shellfish reefs in voyage reports and journals.
 From early European settlement of Australia, vast quantities of oysters and mussels were harvested for food and as a source of lime for mortar used in the early construction of roads and buildings.